ibm-bluemix-mobile-services/bms-clientsdk-swift-core/README.md

 ## Installation
-The Bluemix Mobile Services Swift SDKs are available via [Cocoapods](http://cocoapods.org/) and [Carthage](https://github.com/Carthage/Carthage).
+The Bluemix Mobile Services Swift SDKs can be installed with either [Cocoapods](http://cocoapods.org/) or [Carthage](https://github.com/Carthage/Carthage).

 ### Cocoapods